-The system behaves like OFDMA or like mixed OFDMA and MU-MIMO.
+The transmission is either OFDMA or mixed OFDMA and MU-MIMO, depending on the

 The 802.11ax Parameterization for Waveform Generation and Simulation example introduces the concepts associated with HE transmission modes, RU allocation, and parameterization.

 The 802.11ax Signal Recovery with Preamble Decoding example demonstrates the required steps to detect and decode an HE MU transmission.